KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/prescribed_derivative_tests/README.md

 # Prescribed derivatives

-The tests in this folder assert that prescribed derivatives are applied correctly to the models and not overwritten.
-The three derivatives that are prescribed are acceleration, velocity and dt_water_pressure (the time derivative of the water pressure).
+The tests in this folder assert that prescribed derivatives are applied correctly to the models and are not overwritten.
+The
+three derivatives that are prescribed in these tests are acceleration, velocity and dt_water_pressure (the time derivative of the water pressure).
 After running the simulation, it is checked that on the nodes to which the prescribed derivatives are applied, the actual derivatives match the prescribed ones.